dhardiker/puppet-java78/README.md

 ## Overview

-The module java7 installs the oracle java7 jdk on Ubuntu or Debian based system.
+The module java78 installs the oracle java7 and java8 jdk on Ubuntu or Debian based system.

 ## Module Description

-This module adds a apt repository and then proceeds to install oracle jdk7
+This module adds a apt repository and then proceeds to install oracle jdk7 and jdk8

 ##### NOTE: This module may only be used if you agree to the Oracle license: http://www.oracle.com/technetwork/java/javase/terms/license/

 ## Setup

-### What java7 affects
+### What java78 affects

 * Install oracle jdk using the 'https://launchpad.net/~webupd8team/+archive/ubuntu/java' deb package
 * Sets up a system wide `JAVA_HOME`